In Infrared Photography (IR Photography) a large part of the visible light is blocked out and the invisible infrared light spectrum is recorded.

 As I got inspired to IR photography on a local photography show in August 2012 I bought an older Nikon D1x DSLR camera with front of the lens IR filters.
 Additionally I bought a Nikon D70 DSLR camera (using a 10.5mm lens with it) and an older point and shoot Cancon 3010 Powershot, both permanently converted to IR with an internal IR filter placed in front of the digital image sensor.

 As I am just getting started you will see a learning and playing curve.
 I totally enjoyed IR Photography right from the start.
 The images can be very dramatic in a way you can not get them in black and white.
 A great and dramatic combination is HDR IR photography as the image on top of this page.

-For post capture development I use Adobe Lightroom 5, Adobe Elements 9, for HDR conversions I use Photomatix 4.2.4 and for black & white conversions Nik Silver Effex Pro 2.
+For post capture development I use Adobe Lightroom 5, Adobe Elements 9, for HDR conversions I use Photomatix 4.2.4 and for black & white conversions the Nik Silver Effex Pro 2 software.